 Black beans are an exceptional source of folate, a nutrient that helps prevent spinal cord defects in newborns and may guard against heart disease and certain cancers.
 Black beans are also rich in magnesium, a mineral that helps keep blood pressure and blood sugar levels in check.

-Like other members of the legume family, black beans are a good source of fibre.
-A food guide serving of black beans (3/4 cup) has six grams of fibre.
-Considering women need 25 grams of fibre per day and men need 38 grams, adding black beans to your menu is a great way to boost your daily fibre intake.
+Black beans are also high in fibre and vegetarian protein and contain virtually no artery-clogging saturated fat.
+A 3/4 cup serving delivers 11 grams of fibre, not bad considering women need 25 grams of fibre per day and men need 38 grams.
 About half of the fibre in black beans is soluble fibre, the type that helps lower LDL (bad) cholesterol.

 One food guide serving of black beans is 3/4 cup (175 ml).
 Here's the nutrient breakdown for one serving:

 (Source: Canadian Nutrient File, 2007b)

 Black beans are part of the legume family, which includes beans, peas, lentils and peanuts.
 The black bean is part of the species Phaseolus vulgaris.
 There are a number of different varieties of black beans including Domino, Black Magic, Blackhawk and Raven - all of which are about the size of a pea and have a dark black colour.